bcgov/switchover-agent/README.md

 - Patroni cluster health
 - State transitions initiated by updates to a Kubernetes Config Map

-When the `Switchover Agent` detects failover to the Passive site (DNS is resolving to the Passive site), it will perform the following actions:
+When the `Switchover Agent` detects the Active site traffic is down (DNS is resolving to the Passive site or no DNS), it will perform the following actions:

 **Passive Site:**

-- Activate Maintenance messaging
-- Scale up the Health Check Service used by the GSLB
 - Set Patroni as Primary cluster
+- Scale up the Health Check Service used by the GSLB (if it isn't already)
+- Activate the Maintenance messaging on the API Services Portal
-- Scale Keycloak up and wait for ready
+- Scale Keycloak (and its dependencies) up and wait for ready
 - Deactivate Maintenance messaging

 **Active Site:**

 The Active site is first put into a state of `golddr-primary`, either by enabling the `AUTOMATION`, or by manually updating the Switchover ConfigMap.
+Transitioning to this state will:

 - Scale down the Health Check Service used by the GSLB

-When some stability has returned, the Active site can transition to `gold-standby`, at which time the `Switchover Agent` will perform the following actions:
+When some stability has returned, the Active site can be manually transition to `gold-standby`, at which time the `Switchover Agent` will perform the following actions:

 - Scale down Patroni cluster
-- Scale down Keycloak
+- Scale down Keycloak (and its dependencies)
 - Update Patroni to Bootstrap in Standby mode
 - Delete Patroni 0's PVC and ConfigMaps
 - Scale up Patroni 0 (1 Pod)
 - Delete Patroni 1 and 2 PVC and ConfigMaps
 - Scale up Patroni 1 and 2
-- Clear Switchover State transition

 And then once the Active site is ready to return to normal operation, the `Switchover Agent` will perform the following actions:

-- Activate Maintenance messaging
+- Set Patroni as Primary cluster
 - Scale up the Health Check Service used by the GSLB
-- Set Patroni as Primary cluster
+- Activate the Maintenance messaging on the API Services Portal
-- Scale Keycloak up and wait for ready
+- Scale Keycloak (and its dependencies) up and wait for ready
 - Deactivate Maintenance messaging

 ## Getting Started